cse110-sp24-group1/cse110-sp24-group1/admin/team.md

   - I’m a third year math-cs major, and I like watching modern family or true crime documentaries at 2x speed.

 - **[Jeffrey Do](https://github.com/Doughster) - Developer**
-  - Overview:
+  -

 - **[Nam Nguyen](https://github.com/afacade) - Developer**
-  - Overview:
+  -

 - **[Jeremy Abondano](https://github.com/Jabo10) - Developer**
   - Currently a senior computer science major who wants nothing to do with computer science, if I could go back in time I would major in film.
 Imagine just watching movies as an assignment instead of proving why my adversary runs in $O(2^k)$.

 - **[Theodore Van Berlo](https://github.com/TheodoreVB) - Developer**
-  - Overview: I am a third year (first year transfer) computer engineering major.
+  - I am a third year (first year transfer) computer engineering major.
 I like embedded/assembly coding, but also like trying other styles.
 My hobbies include video games, motorcycle riding, and watching TV shows.

 ## Team Contract:
 1. **Attendance:** Inform the team if unable to attend a meeting.